slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 -- Alessandra Torre [1978]*

 Women like a gentleman who knows when not to be gentle and exhibits grace under pressure.

+Hints:

+- Girls don’t leave good guys.
+They leave boring ones.
+Only a coward is worse than a boring guy.
+They want neither of them.
+- What men think women want: Looks and money.
+What women actually need: Leadership, humor, honesty, intelligence, resilience, certainty in their actions.
+- Men pick loyal girls over successful ones.
+Girls pick successful men over loyal ones.
+- Women respect security, power, and ambition.
+If you’re broke, you’re tolerated at best and ignored at worst.
+Without money only mother can love you.
+- Every woman wants sex, she just wants it from the best.
+Women want to be desired, not because it gives them connection, but because it gives them control.

 > *"Man is loved mainly because of two virtues: courage first, loyalty second."
 -- Gaius Lucilius [-180]*